kingjinho/android_notes/Activity/README.md

 ![Activity lifecycle](./res/activity_lifecycle.png)

 - Activity goes through various stages of lifecycle over its lifetime
+- Provides number of callbacks that allow the activity to know that a state has changed
+    - Create, Stop, Resume, Destroy
+    - We define how activity should behave at a given change of state

-1. onCreate()
+1. onCreate(savedInstanceState: Bundle?)
     - `Called when system creates an activity`
     - `Must be implemented`
+    - Not visible to user
     - `Should initialize the essential components` : create views, bind data...
+    - `Perform things that should happen only once` for the entire life of the activity
     - Must call `setContentView()` to define which layout should activity shows to users
-    - Not visible to user
+    - savedInstanceState is not null when onSaveInstanceState( ) is called

 2. onStart()
     - Called after `onCreate` and `onRestart()`
     - `Where activity becomes visible`